Things to do in...

 - Mount Victoria Lookout – Enjoy the great 360-degree view over Wellington from the top of Mount Victoria.

 - The Beehive and Parliament Buildings – The Beehive is the most recognisable building in the parliamentary complex.
+Book a tour to get a glimpse behind the scenes.

 - Walk at the Waterfront – Take a wander around the waterfront to Oriental Bay